alfaindomart/gpt-easy-navigate/README.md

 - Add bookmark chat feature -DONE
 - Close the menu after user clicked outside menu - DONE
 - Add bookmark tab or popup to manage all bookmarks - DONE
-- Make it responsive => should move when the window got smaller, like when a devtool is open
-- add text fragment to bookmark
-- add all media in a chat tab
-- add all code sections in a chat tab
-- add AI responses in tab
-- add selection-based bookmark utilizing text fragment
-- Change the arrow icon to something more noticeable
 - Prevent dragging when resizing - Done
-- Add highlight to the user's chat after scrolled
 - Add numbering to the chat history - DONE
-- Add bookmark marker on the scrollbar
-- Add keyboard support (open with shortcut, navigate with arrow keys)
-- Add theming?
-- Pin the menu option
-- Close the menu after user clicked a query -> could be an option
-- Highlight searched keyword
 - Change the default mount position - DONE
 - Fix the untruncated view behavior - DONE
 - Fix the resizeable - DONE